 An excellent addition to the Beehaus beehive that helps provide free circulation of fresh air within the hive.
 It also helps keep varroa mites out of the box.
 Debris and small particles also fall out of the hive through the mesh floor into the inspection tray.

 10. Inspection tray

 From the exterior, the top of the hive measures 58cm x 101cm x 54cm, that is width, length, and height respectively.
-The height from ground through the stand to top of the beehive is 92.5cm.
-Length between the stands is 114cm with each stand measuring 72cm x 38.5cm in width and height respectively.
+The height from the ground through the stand to the top of the beehive is 92.5cm.
+The length between the stands is 114cm with each stand measuring 72cm x 38.5cm in width and height respectively.

 Beehaus Beehive Extras

 In addition to the Beehaus hive components, are the free extras that come with every box procured.
 Remember the hive is comes as a complete package and ready for use.
 The extras include:

 - 4 supers – each of the supers can hold 5 frames with a capacity of holding between 7 to 8 kilograms of honey.

 - 4 cover boards – that will be fitted on top of supers so that the honeybees are sealed in.

 - 2 clear boards – used for emptying bees from supers.
 Can also serve as feeders for the honeybees.